TrueNASTrueNAS Nightly Development Documentation

 To access the dataset (filesystem) permissions, either click the «span class=“material-icons”>security> Edit Filesystem ACL icon on the share row to open the Edit ACL screen for the dataset the share uses.
 You can also go to Datasets, select the dataset the share uses (same name as the share), then click Edit on the Permissions widget to open the Edit ACL screen.

-Samba Authentication selected by default when SMB share users are created or added to TrueNAS SCALE manually or through a directory service, and these users are automatically added to the builtin-users group.
+Samba Authentication selected by default when SMB share users are created or added to TrueNAS manually or through a directory service, and these users are automatically added to the builtin-users group.
 Users in this group can add or modify files and directories in the share.

 The share dataset ACL includes an ACE for the builtin-users group, and the @owner and @group are set to root by default.
 Change the @owner and @group values to the admin (Full admin) user and click Apply under each.